20 Tips to Stay Safe in the Outdoors

 It’s not enough to just check the weather in your destination, be sure to also dress appropriately.
 Layers are a great way to give yourself options if you are unsure of what to expect or if you anticipate changes in the weather.

 Wondering what to wear while hiking in the winter?
-Here’s my winter hiking packing list!
+Here’s my winter hiking guide!

 5 | Inspect your essential gear.